decretist/Dissertation/Chapter4/chapter4.md

 satisfactorily answer the question "was there one Gratian or were there two?" it is probably because that is not the right question to ask.

+[^1]: Earlier versions of this chapter were presented as conference papers.
+"Can Stylometry Provide New Evidence about the Identity of Gratian 1 and Gratian 2?", was presented to the session on Canon Law in the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
+"New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.

+[^4]: @adair_authorship_1944a and @adair_authorship_1944b.

+[^6]: Including the *dicta* from *de Penitentia* skews the results of this analysis significantly. **Changes come overwhelmingly from first-recension *de Pen.* *dicta* (9525 words) vs. second-recension *de Pen.* *dicta* (556 words).**

+    "*In*" is the most frequently occurring word in the *dicta*.
+    There are 1,682 occurrences of "in" out of 66,238 words in the first-recension *dicta* (2.54%).
+There are 431 occurrences of "in" out of 14,811 words in the second-recension *dicta* (2.91%).
+    "*In*" therefore occurs 14.6% more frequently in the second-recension *dicta* than it does in the first-recension *dicta*.

+    "Non" is the second most frequently occurring word in the *dicta*.
+There are 1,622 occurrences of "non" in the first-recension *dicta* (2.45%).
+There are 314 occurrences of "non" in the second-recension *dicta* (2.12%).
+"Non" therefore occurs 15.5% more frequently in the first-recension *dicta* than in the second-recension *dicta*.

+[^7]: **Footnote Jockers.
+Renumber footnotes.
+I need to provide examples with numbers that agree with the data for *in* and *non* above.
+In reality, the word frequencies for the *dicta* do not appear to drop off nearly as sharply as Zipf's law (1/N) would predict.
+I also need to address the issue that as the wordlist extends downward, the mix shifts from disproportionately function words to disproportionately content word.
+16 of the first 20 words are function words usable for analysis (even if I discard *si* for other reasons), but I have to go all the way down to 240 to get somewhere in the neighborhood of 50 suitable function words for analysis.**

+[^8]: For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see @craig_stylistic_2004 and Chapter 6 "Style" in @jockers_macroanalysis_2013.

+[^11]: **This is perhaps not entirely satisfactory.
+It would be more methodologically consistent with the way in which the samples of the first-recension dicta were prepared to apply the differences found in Winroth's appendix to the case statements as well, however the differences are quite minimal.
+The only case statement (*thema*) for which Winroth notes a textual difference is C.19 d.init.
+(Winroth, 216).
+The first-recension version of the text omits a 13-word clause added to the second recension version, seemingly for the purpose of piling up descriptive detail. (*unus relicta propria ecclesia eo inuito, alter dimissa regulari canonica cenobio se contulit*).
+None of the wordlists used to perform the principle components analyses include any of these 13 words, so the use of the vulgate rather than a proxy first-recension version of the text of C.19 d.init. has no effect on the outcome of these tests.**

+[^12]: In the case statements, 1st-, and 2nd-recension *dicta* from Gratian's *Decretum*, there are 747 occurrences of 79 unique words ending in -*que*.
+(This does not count 423 occurrences of the word '*que*' itself.)
+Of those, 498 are occurrences of 19 unique words from Schinke's 54-word pass list, while 249 occurrences of 60 unique words are not.
+It is from these 249 words that, according to Schinke, the -*que* ending should be detached as an enclitic.

+    However, the 249 words include 72 occurrences of 17 unique words ending with the adverbial enclitics -*cumque* or -*cunque*, from which the -*que* ending should not be detached.
+The 249 words also include a further 149 occurrences of 21 unique false
+    positives:

+    cumque, eque (aeque), namque, pleraque, plerique, plerisque, plerumque, quinque, unamquamque, unaqueque, unicuique,
+    uniuscuiusque, unumquemque, unusquisque, usquequaque, utramque,
+    utraque, utrique, utrisque, utriusque, utrumque.

+    This leaves only 28 occurrences of 22 unique words from which the -*que* ending should actually be detached as an enclitic.

+    False positives over-represent the frequency of occurrence of the '-*que*’ enclitic as a conjunction by an order of magnitude.
+    Including all false positives makes 'xque' the 37th most frequent word in the sample, while excluding them makes it the 376th most frequent word.
+There are 55 occurrences of the word '*namque*', the most frequently occurring false positive.
+    Detaching the '-*que*' ending from '*namque*' overstates the frequency of '*nam*', making what is actually the 480th most frequent word appear to be the 130th, while making '*namque*', which is actually the 176th most frequent word in the samples when false positives are excluded, disappear from the list altogether.